Turn Up the Beach

 The attackers cut through the currents like sharks, their voices mounting in a mutiny of high-pitched pirate cries.
 And the attacked floated like banal beige dumplings in a bowel of soy sauce, their cherubic cheeks blushing with blood flow, aimlessly drifting away.
 It was a panic at the poolside and everyone was getting stormy as could be, living it up like apes in an asylum.
 Their mothers sat on the sidelines cheering for the little mermaids and mermen, watching with adoration as the fantastical beasts bobbed about.
 They’d fidget with their manicured hands and tickle the car keys and apply lip balm religiously, but they kept a stern eye on their champions.

 The children’s arms were always adorned in floaties, their every limb flailing in some way as they snuffed water with their poor inflamed nostrils and gulped down gallons of chlorine.
-Now I realize why their mothers were so attentive: the kids were begging the Fates to take them, dragging their chins in the water and pleading for a powwow with the Grim Reaper.
+Now I realize why their mothers were so attentive: The kids were begging the Fates to take them, dragging their chins in the water and pleading for a powwow with the Grim Reaper.
 Every time I witnessed yet another nautical slam dunk I thanked God for the floaties, because without them the lifeguard might’ve needed to do his job.
 When they stepped out of the water they were red-eyed and snotty, happy to look like Rudolph the Red-Nosed Reindeer tripping on a THC high.

 And sitting like cranky royals on their thrones were the ever-annoyed teenage lifeguards.
 They were speckled in acne and bedecked in bad attitudes, and they came in an abundance of different shapes, sizes, and skin tones, but each one of them wore the same pinched lemonsquint as if they’d been trying to expel a turd for five years and still hadn’t become number one in their battle with number two.
 They were lessons in negative body language, surveying the vastness of their aqueous domain like the sniveling spawns of Poseidon or the poolside police.
 I swam with civil caution and never ran on the slick cement.
-But every so often something melted their iceberg scowls: The daily flirt.
-Surpassing all stereotypes, they became cool as mint and smooth as honey for the sake of impressing their beaus.
+But every so often something melted their iceberg scowls: the daily flirt.
+Fulfilling all stereotypes, they became cool as mint and smooth as honey for the sake of impressing their beaus.
 The guys and girls of the lifeguarding league would converge in a cloud of floral hormones to flirt together, and though I was jealous, I enjoyed the sitcom undertones, brooding like a drama-loving crocodile from the camouflage of the pool, watching the big kids make big memories.

-The whole scene looked like a tribal oasis in which aborigines lived ambrosial lives, where they coasted on the crystalline water and lollygagged on the lighthearted laughter and feasted on the golden fallout of the sun that swam in through the skylights.
+The whole scene looked like a tribal oasis in which modern aborigines lived ambrosial lives, where they coasted on the crystalline water and lollygagged on the lighthearted laughter and feasted on the golden fallout of the sun that swam in through the skylights.
 The movement of the moments followed a strictly supernatural pattern, like the Milky Way melting into itself, into chocolate nectar at the core of all creation.
 The children swam in swirling circles, the mothers obsessed over their amphibious offspring, and the lifeguards revved their egotistical engines ‘til they smoked like burnt steak.
 It seemed like a predestined memory unfolding yet again in the endless cycle of rebirth.
 Oblivious to it all, we swam faster than missiles, carving carousels in the currents so strong you’d think we could’ve punched a black hole in the floor.